a man profile

 two elderly friends drinking tea, one wearing a hearing aid.

-The presence of catarrh in the ears can significantly disrupt the normal functioning of the vestibular system, which is responsible for maintaining balance and spatial orientation.
-When mucus accumulates in the middle ear or blocks the Eustachian tubes, it can cause pressure imbalances that interfere with the inner ear's ability to regulate equilibrium.
-This often results in symptoms such as dizziness, light-headedness, or a general sense of unsteadiness—particularly noticeable during sudden head movements or changes in posture.
+Catarrh in the ears can affect the normal functioning of the vestibular system, which is responsible for balance and spatial orientation.
+When mucus builds up in the middle ear or blocks the Eustachian tubes, it can create pressure imbalances that disrupt the inner ear’s ability to maintain equilibrium.
+This may lead to symptoms such as dizziness, light-headedness, or a general feeling of unsteadiness, particularly during sudden head movements or changes in posture.

 Try our online hearing test